thomasmichaelwallace/LSP/README.md

 Remember that these scripts can make permenant changes to the model, so save a copy, read the code, understand what will happen and _then_ run it.

+A full list of the scripts, along with a brief description of what they do, can be found in the [menu definition file](https://github.com/thomasmichaelwallace/LSP/blob/master/LSP%20-%20Menu.txt "Definition").

 Installing
 ----------